-A high disk usage results in a computer performing slow.
+A high CPU usage results in a computer performing slow.
 The CPU usage is at 100% in Windows Task Manager and programs become a burden to open.
 Here are some methods to fix the problem for your CPU usage and hosting account:

 CPU time – or processing time – is the amount of time where the central processing unit (CPU) is used for processing instructions of a program.
 This is in contrast to the system waiting for output or input operations.